uchicago-library/mlc_ucla/README.md

 docker run -p 8080:80 -it <imagename>
 ```

-# Building the Website Database
+## Building the Website Database
 The website uses an SQLite database for full text search and browse.
-To build the database:
+You'll need a set of linked data
+triples to build the database- check the production databases for files named "ucla.big.yyyymmdd.ttl" and
+"meso.big.yyyymmdd.ttl".
+If these files aren't available see below for instructions on getting data out
+of FileMaker Pro and into these triples.

+Once you have triples in hand, set the FLASK_APP environmental variable and APP variable in local.py to either
+'mlc' or 'ucla' to build the appropriate database.
+Then run the following command:

 ```console
 flask build-db
 ```

 Note that when you run this command, you'll get a large number of ISO8601Errors- this is because
 of dirty data in our triples, you can ignore these.
+The mlc database takes about 10 minutes to run on my dev
+machine, and the ucla database takes longer.

 ## Translating
 - Strings can be labelled in templates with